 “After the victims transfer the money, the offenders can usually never be reached again,” said Pol Col Akarawut.
 “Although it is a simple trick, it works, and is a huge blow to people who are already desperate for money.”

-The CSD has 30 of these cases on their hands, despite the fact that it is a relatively new scam.
+The CSD has 30 of these cases on its hands, despite the fact that it is a relatively new scam.

-This is uncertain though, since the police has to do time consuming tasks such as collecting information from various sources.
+This is uncertain though since the police have to do time-consuming tasks such as collecting information from various sources.

 It is believed that many groups of such criminals are up and operating.
 The police is making efforts in noting everything they can about them.

-With the belief he had been blacklisted by the NCB, he asked for a 200.00 bacht credit loan.
+With the belief he had been blacklisted by the NCB, he asked for a 200.00 baht credit loan.